crsl4/phylogenetics-class/syllabus.md

 Out-of-class communication will be done via Slack where students will be able to ask and answer questions regarding the lectures and exercises.

 ## Grading and key dates
-- Formal assessments (10%).
+- Formal assessments (20 points).
 These regular assessments are not graded.
-Each assessment/quiz is worth 10 points for turning it in on time and 5 points if turned in late (one week after deadline).
-Maximum possible points from these assessments is 120, but only 100 count towards grade (that is, 2 full quizzes can be missed without penalty).
+Each assessment/quiz is worth 2 points for turning it in on time and 1 points if turned in late (one week after deadline).
+Maximum possible points from these assessments is 24, but only 20 count towards grade (that is, 2 full quizzes can be missed without penalty).
     - 1/28 HAL 2.1 quiz
     - 2/4 Reproducibility quiz
     - 2/9 Sequencing quiz